dcastil/tailwind-merge/docs/changelog/v1-to-v2-migration.md

 ## Overview

-The tailwind-merge v2 release focuses on making it easier to configure the library.
+The tailwind-merge v2 release focuses on making it easier to configure the library for new users.

-Over the past one and a half years since the v1 release the biggest source of issues was the initial configuration of the library.
+Over the past one and a half years since the v1 release, the biggest source of issues was the initial configuration of the library.
 That will unfortunately not change since most of the inconvenience comes from keeping the bundle size to a minimum.
 However, a few ideas with breaking changes accumulated over time to make the configuration a little bit more straight forward without increasing the bundle size.
 Those ideas were implemented in this release.

 The highlights: